John Schaly

-John Schaly is an American college baseball coach who is currently the head coach of the NCAA Division II Ashland University Eagles.
+John Schaly is an American college baseball coach who is currently the head coach of the NCAA Division II Ashland Eagles.
 He has held the position since the fall of 1997.
-At the time of publication (1/22/2025) he has the most wins among actively coaching Division II baseball coaches.
-In 2015 he joined his father in the elite "1,000 Career Coaching Wins" club, making them the first father/son 4-year college coaching duo to do so.
+As of 2026, he has the most wins among active Division II baseball coaches.
+In 2015 he joined his father, Don Schaly, in the elite "1,000 Career Coaching Wins" club, making them the first father/son 4-year college coaching duo to do so.

 He has been inducted into several Halls of Fame: American Baseball Coaches Association (2018)., Marietta College Sports (1995), Ashland County Sports (2016), and the Mid-Ohio Valley Sports (2021).

-Having served as president of the American Baseball Coaches Association (ABCA), Schaly remains active with the group serving on its Board of Directors.
+Having served as president of the American Baseball Coaches Association (ABCA), Schaly remains active with the group serving on its board of directors.
 In the fall of 2024 the International Sports Group Baseball Softball (ISG) tapped Schaly's coaching skills to provide clinic sessions to coaches at all levels of the Polish Baseball/Softball Organization in Kutno, Poland.
 Schaly is also a founding member of "Coaches Fore Coaches", an organization dedicated to supporting young and upcoming baseball coaches.